Circular reference: In language

 A circular reference is not to be confused with the logical fallacy of a circular argument.
 Although a circular reference will often be unhelpful and reveal no information, such as two entries in a book index referring to each other, it is not necessarily so that a circular reference is of no use.
-Dictionaries, for instance, must always ultimately be a circular reference since all words in a dictionary are defined in terms of other words, but a dictionary nevertheless remains a useful reference.
+A dictionary, for instance, must always ultimately be a circular reference since all words in a dictionary are defined in terms of other words, but a dictionary nevertheless remains a useful reference.
 Sentences containing circular references can still be meaningful:

 Her brother gave her a kitten; his sister thanked him for it.

 is circular, but not without meaning.
 Indeed, it can be argued that self-reference is a necessary consequence of Aristotle's law of non-contradiction, a fundamental philosophical axiom.
 In this view, without self-reference, logic and mathematics become impossible, or at least, lack usefulness.